Melusina Gomez

 Metzmecatl is dedicated to the study and practice of the medicine ways of the lineage of dreamers, ancient Mexico's healing and dreaming traditions.
 Melusina's healing arts offerings combine the principles and practices of Curanderismo with the indigenous Mexica and Toltec arts of dreaming and healing, with love and respect for the ancestors who sacrificed to develop, preserve, and pass on our sacred traditions.

-Melusina's healing arts offerings combine the principles and practices of Curanderismo and Nahualismo.
+Thank you for visiting my website.
+May you find what is most needed in your journey of healing and growth.
+My healing arts offerings combine the principles and practices of Curanderismo and Nahualismo with devotion to the Divine Feminine and Her ancient traditions.
 Sessions, groups and workshops are conducted in ceremony space.
-Melusina has studied and practiced Indigenous healing techniques for 20 years, and has applied these traditional methods to 1:1 healing sessions, workshops, public ritual, and healing groups within mental health facilities for survivors of trauma, abuse, neglect, mental illness and human trafficking.
+I have studied and practiced Indigenous healing techniques for 20 years, and have applied these traditional methods to 1:1 healing sessions, workshops, public ritual, the arts, and healing groups within mental health facilities for survivors of trauma, abuse, neglect, mental illness and human trafficking.
+Below is a little more information about the elements of my practice and experience.
+You will find more details throughout the pages of this website as well.

 Curanderismo